CLAIRE-Labo/python-ml-research-template/installation/docker-amd64-cuda/CSCS-Todi-setup/README.md

 # Or on Izar
 # SCRATCH=/scratch/izar/$USER
 cd $SCRATCH
-# Clone the repo twice with name dev and run.
+# Clone the repo twice with name dev and run (if you already have one, mv it to a different name)
 mkdir template-project-name
 git clone <HTTPS/SSH> template-project-name/dev
 git clone <HTTPS/SSH> template-project-name/run